AshfordHastings/practice_questions/dataeng/airflow/airflow_analysis.md

 - Sailpoint groups mapped to user groups in Azure AD.
 - Azure AD Groups mapped to roles, giving users ability to view, execute, etc, only their DAGs.

+**Initial Implementation**
+- The first implementation will be simple.
+We can set:
+    ```
+    AIRFLOW__API__AUTH_BACKENDS: 'airflow.api.auth.backend.basic_auth,airflow.api.auth.backend.session'
+    ```
+- This will require creating an admin user.
+A login endpoint can be requested from the web server level, and a session cookie can be set on all further requests, or, Basic Authentication can be used.
+- To run

 ### Azure Identities for Tasks
 - Let's say an application team has constructed a Task to be executed using KubernetesExecutor, a Task that needs to access their created instance of Azure Blob Storage.
 In this situation, the team would, publish an AzureIdentity and AzureIdenityBinding to their namespace in the cluster, and assign the Managed Identity represented by the Azure Identity object a role assignment, of whatever scope is needed, to the Managed Identity targeted to their Azure Blob Storage account.
 - Inside of the teams custom PodTemplateFile, or in a single PodTemplateOverride for a Task, if only one task is accessing Azure Blob Storage, the Pod can be assigned an `aadpodidentitybinding` label, allowing the `AzureIdentityBinding` to bind to the Pod based on its selector, and allowing for the Azure AD Pod Identity Kubernetes extension to handle all token management for the Pod running the Task.